codex-academy/oh-oh/pages/light-nodebots.md

 ## What you will use

-For this section you need to use an Arduino micro controller with the [johnny-five](http://http://johnny-five.io/) node module, this allow you to program hardware components using Javascript.
+For this section you will need an Arduino micro controller.
+Which you will use with the [johnny-five](http://http://johnny-five.io/) NodeJS module to program hardware components.

 ## Project setup